maxwnewcomer/maxwnewcomer/README.md

 Currently, I am trying to cleanup my favorite personal repos.
 Right now, I'm working on bringing `contactor` to life and hopefully adding a demo to my website [mnewco.dev](https://mnewco.dev) soon!

-I'm also testing my skills in o7d to create cloud-native k8s platform for the basis of all my future project demos :)
+I'm also testing my skills in o7d to create cloud-native k8s platform for the basis of all my future project demos :) As a part of this I am working with the OpenEBS maintainers to bring arm support to their storage engines.

 ### Commit History